 Cerebellar hypoplasia is a condition where a part of the cerebellum--which makes up a large part of the brain--has not completely developed.
-This causes Walter to lose control of his limbs or fall down.
-It increases with the more excited he becomes.
+This caused Walter to lose control of his limbs or fall down.
+It increased with the more excited he became.

-That doesn't stop him from doing what dogs do and having a happy life.
-You do end up with lots of bruises when playing with him or nipped fingers from time to time when giving him treats.
+That didn't stop Walter from doing what dogs did and having a happy life.
+You did end up with lots of bruises when playing with him or nipped fingers from time to time when giving him treats.
 But well worth it!
-It can be intimidating when you have 90 pounds of uncontrolled dog coming at you with nothing but pure enthusiasm to greet you.
-But that's just Walter being happy.
+It could be intimidating when you had 90 pounds of uncontrolled dog coming at you with nothing but pure enthusiasm to greet you.
+But that was just Walter being happy.

-Walter is a bit wobbly and a bit wild, but he moves around just fine and is happy as can be.
-He’s a wonderful example of a gentle giant who is great with kids and one of our best Pit Bull ombudsmen.
+Walter was a bit wobbly and a bit wild, but he moved around just fine and was happy as can be.
+He was a wonderful example of a gentle giant who was great with kids and one of our best Pit Bull ombudsmen.